5 Steps to Creating Social Media Brand Ambassadors Throughout Your Organization

 - Teach skills Finally, help colleagues with practical aspects, such as how to use hashtags, tag colleagues, connect with influencers, use images, and video.
 Allow ideas to flow creatively, and encourage contributions.

-I work with corporate teams to create social media brand ambassador and these programs always tend to be extremely lively and transformational.
+I work with corporate teams to create social media brand ambassadors and these programs always tend to be extremely lively and transformational.
 Many managers are amazed to learn the power of social media to help them achieve their work objectives.
 Do share your stories and experiences with me as well.